-On the Okayplayer message board, the reaction over Elvira Arellano’s arrest was much different than my other online favorites.
+On the Okayplayer message board, seek the reaction over Elvira Arellano’s arrest was much different than my other online favorites.
 People like The Unapologetic Mexican and Daniel Hernandez have gloomy feeling posts and updates on the situation.
 MySpace bulletins included announcements about press conferences and protest rallies.
-They’re just words, but I can feel the anger from those guys and my other friends.
+They’re just words, drug but I can feel the anger from those guys and my other friends.
 I’m angry too.

 My fellow blogger’s anger isn’t over Arellano defying deportation.
 Nope.
 It was about the manner in which she was arrested and quickly deported.